jochenruland/Project_ABB/README.md

 # Analysis of SEATTLE AirBnB Dataset from 2016
 Analysis of the AirBnB Dataset for Seattle in 2016 with focus on features of a listing and its location.
 Trying to predict the price of a listing based on these information and answer some questions regarding the impact of different aspects on price.

 1. Is there a relation between the availability of listings per month and the level of prices?
 2. What are the most common features and locations of a listing and what is their impact on price?
 3. Is it possible to predict a price based on the feature and location variables?

-For more information refer to my blog on [medium link not yet available](https://...)
+For more information refer to my blog on [medium](https://medium.com/@jochenhgruland/analysing-seattle-airbnb-data-is-there-still-anything-new-to-find-out-e17cda4cdabf)

 ## Installation
-Clone this repo to the preferred directory on your computer using `git clone https://github.com/jochenruland/Project_ABB` The file `AirBnb_Data_Analysis.ipynb` contains the code.
+Clone this repo to the preferred directory on your computer using `git clone https://github.com/jochenruland/Project_ABB`.
+The file `AirBnb_Data_Analysis.ipynb` contains the code.
 It is recommended to use Juypter Notebook.

-The repository contains three datasets
+The repository contains three datasets:
 1. `calendar_S.csv` Calender dataset showing prices of available listings per day and non-available listings for AirBnB Seattle
 2. `listings_S.csv` Listing dataset of the host listings in 2016 for AirBnB Seattle
 3. `reviews_S.csv`: Reviews dataset of the customer reviews for AirBnB Seattle